keptn/keptn.github.io/content/docs/concepts/quality_gates/index.md

 keywords: [keptn, use-cases]
 ---

-> When developing a software product, sooner than later you need tod deliver a new version of your service in a production environment.
+> When developing a software product, sooner than later you need to deliver a new version of your service in a production environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured in an automated way.

 :bulb: *A quality gate allows conducting a deployment/release validation by ensuring that defined quality criteria are met.*